Quantum Gravity Effects on Dark Matter and Gravitational Waves: Combined constraints on the QG scale

 where $x := f/f_p$, and $a$, $b$ and $c$ are real and positive parameters.
 Here the low-frequency slope $a = 3$ can be fixed by causality, while numerical simulations suggest $b \simeq c \simeq 1$~\cite{Hiramatsu:2013qaa}.
 The corresponding GW spectrum is shown in \cref{fig:fit-DW2} using an orange curve, with gray violins denoting NANOGrav's results for comparison.
-Moreover, the gray-shaded region in \cref{fig:summary} is excluded by the requirement that DWs should decay before BBN ($\tau_\text{DW}<t_{\rm ann}\lesssim 0.01~\text{s}$), which essentially set a restriction on large $\Lambda_{\rm QG}$.
-The orange-shaded region corresponds to the scenario where DWs may overclose the universe at an early epoch ($t_\text{ann}>t_\text{dom}$).
-We can observe that our benchmark point is very close to the boundary of this region.
+Moreover, the gray-shaded regions in \cref{fig:summary} are excluded by the requirement that DWs should annihilate before BBN ($\tau_\text{DW}\lesssim 0.01~\text{s}$), which sets a restriction on large $\Lambda_{\rm QG}$.
+This constraint can be stronger as $\lambda_1$ goes larger.
+The orange-shaded regions correspond to the scenario where DWs may overclose the universe at an early epoch ($t_\text{ann}>t_\text{dom}$).
+We can observe that our benchmark points are very close to the boundaries of these regions.
 In addition, we also investigate the capabilities of other GW detectors for constraining QG effects.
-We calculate the signal-to-noise ratio~\cite{Maggiore:1999vm,Allen:1997ad} for ET~\cite{Punturo:2010zz}, LISA~\cite{LISA:2017pwj}, DECIGO~\cite{Kawamura:2020pcg}, $\mu$Ares~\cite{Sesana:2019vho}, SKA~\cite{Janssen:2014dka} and THEIA~\cite{Garcia-Bellido:2021zgu} detectors, and plot their individual sensitivity curves with $\rm{SNR}=10$ in~\cref{fig:summary}.
-It appears to be promising that these GW detectors would give us combined constraints on $\Lambda_{\rm QG}$ and $v_1$ in a multi-frequency range.
+We calculate the signal-to-noise ratio (SNR)~\cite{Maggiore:1999vm,Allen:1997ad} for ET~\cite{Punturo:2010zz}, LISA~\cite{LISA:2017pwj}, DECIGO~\cite{Kawamura:2020pcg}, $\mu$Ares~\cite{Sesana:2019vho}, SKA~\cite{Janssen:2014dka} and THEIA~\cite{Garcia-Bellido:2021zgu} detectors by imputing the spectrum given in eq.~\eqref{eq:spec-par}, and plot their individual sensitivity curves with $\rm{SNR}=10$ by~\cref{fig:summary}.
+The regions bounded by these curves refer to the peak frequencies and energy densities with which the GW spectra can be tested.
+Broader areas are enclosed in the $\{v_1,\Lambda_{\rm QG}\}$ parameter space for larger $\lambda_1$.
+Most of these curves contain the NANOGrav benchmark point, therefore it is promising that these GW detectors can give us combined constraints on $\Lambda_{\rm QG}$ and $v_1$ in a multi-frequency range.